kyletimmermans/netutilmb/README.md

 <div>Show menu left to avoid collision with right half of computer</div>
 <div>Replace terminal commands with swift commands if possible</div>
 <div>See https://github.com/gjiazhe/Up-Down/blob/master/Up%26Down/NetWorkMonitor.swift to see how to pipe nettop data</div>
+<div>If not connected to internet, only show some data or write "No Internet"</div>

 <br/>
 <br/>